I'm a professional tarot reader, but when I don't have a tarot deck with me, I can use a deck of playing cards to provide a useful reading.

-- Jack/Knave of Spades: Yes, be single minded about your goal.
+- Jack/Knave of Spades: Yes, but you must be single-minded about your goal.

 - Queen of Spades: Yes, but make sure you have the truthful version first.

-- King of Spades: Very likely, be sure to weigh up all the options analytically.
+- King of Spades: Very likely, but be sure to weigh up all the options analytically.

 - Ace of Diamonds: Yes, everything is in your favor.